kirkshoop/async_scope/async-resource.md

 `use_resources`
 ---------------

-The `use_resource` algorithm composes multiple *async-resources* into one *async-function* that is returned as a sender.
+The `use_resources` algorithm composes multiple *async-resources* into one *async-function* that is returned as a sender.

-The `use_resource` algorithm will use the selected option (run-open-close or run-sequence-sender) to apply all the *async-resource-tokens* for the constructed *async-resource*s to the single *body-function*.
+The `use_resources` algorithm will use the selected option (run-open-close or run-sequence-sender) to apply all the *async-resource-token*s for the constructed *async-resource*s to the single *body-function*.

 When the returned *async-function* is invoked, it will invoke all the deferred *async-resource*s to construct them in its *operation-state* and then it will acquire the *async-resource-token* for each *async-resource* and then invoke the *body-function* once with all the tokens.